kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  38.md

 there is a default security group.
 What settings are configured within this security group by default?
 (Select TWO)**

-- [x] There is an inbound rule that allows all traffic from the security group itself
+- [x] :  There is an inbound rule that allows all traffic from the security group itself

-- [ ] There is an inbound rule that allows all traffic from any address
+- [ ] :  There is an inbound rule that allows all traffic from any address

-- [ ] There is an outbound rule that allows all traffic to the security group itself
+- [ ] :  There is an outbound rule that allows all traffic to the security group itself

-- [x] There is an outbound rule that allows all traffic to all addresses
+- [x] :  There is an outbound rule that allows all traffic to all addresses

-- [ ] There is an outbound rule that allows traffic to the VPC router
+- [ ] :  There is an outbound rule that allows traffic to the VPC router

-*
+*----

+- #default_security_group #security_group #default_vpc #aws_account #vpc_router
 - hasExplain:: [[explanation_Question  38.md]]